How to Merge Cells in Excel Without Merging Actually

 Applying Center Across Selection Method to Selected Cells

-Alternatively, you can access the Format Cells by clicking on the small arrow icon under the Home tab, inside the Alignment group.
+You can access Format Cells by clicking on the small arrow icon under the Home tab, inside the Alignment group.
 And follow the same procedure.

 Alternative Approach to Access Format Cells